-The fishing villages of East Neuk are always amongst the most popular in Scotland and each has along with the obligatory links golf course, a lovely fishing harbour and a lot of very attractive seaside houses, which are now hugely sought after as holiday homes.
+The fishing villages of East Neuk are always among the most popular in Scotland and each has along with the obligatory links golf course, a lovely fishing harbor and a lot of very attractive seaside houses, which are now hugely sought after as vacation homes.
 There are some great pubs like the Ship Inn in Elie and the lobster shack in Crail.
 Anstruther has Scotland’s most famous fish & chip shop, although I believe Cromars in St Andrews has stolen this accolade.
-Pittenweem is my favourite of the fishing villages but they are all great to visit.
+Pittenweem is my favorite of the fishing villages but they are all great to visit.
 If based in Fife, a lovely way to soak in the local area is to head over to spend a day on Goldenloch at Lindores with John Nicol, the guru of the local fishing scene.

 You will be kitted out and sent off on a boat but for those who need some instruction there is no one better in the whole country than Brian McGlashan, who fishes all over the world but LTR can arrange for him to give fly casting lessons.